JiananChenUST/jiananchenust.github.io/index.md

 I am a third-year Ph.D. student in Atmospheric Environmental Science at **Hong Kong University of Science and Technology** under supervision of [Prof Xiaoming Shi](https://facultyprofiles.hkust.edu.hk/profiles.php?profile=xiaoming-shi-shixm).
 My research involves numerical weather forecasting, turbulence parameterization and extreme orographic precipitation under global warming.
 Prior to joining the PhD programe, I obtained my bachelor degrees from the University of Manchester and Nanjing University of Information, Science and Technology.

 I usually spend my lesisure time in playing badminton and body buiding.
 After moving to Hong Kong, I also developed a new hobby- hiking.
-I visit hiking trails with my friends every two weeks (or so).
+I usually visit various hiking trails with my friends.

 ## Research Interests